 As of version 0.2.0, it is possible to ask extension to open new tabs in the background and adjacent to the current tab.

-For the comprehensive description of why a permission is required by this extension check:
+For a comprehensive description of why this permission is required by this extension check:

 -- Change Log